Tauvic/robotframework-eventlogger/README.md

         invisible --> [*] : remove
     }

-    Created --> Destroyed
-    Destroyed --> [*]
+    Exists --> [*] : remove
 ```

 State Transitions:

-* `create`: An alert instance is created in the system.
+* `create`: An alert instance is created in the system and now `Exists`.
-* `visible`: The alert is currently displayed and providing information to the user on the active page view.
+* `visible`: The alert is currently displayed and provides information to the user on the active page view.
 * `hide`: The alert is temporarily hidden, often when navigating away from the relevant page view in a multi-page application.
-While invisible, the alert still exist in the DOM.
+While `invisible`, the alert still `Exists` in the DOM.
 * `show`: A previously hidden alert becomes visible again, typically when returning to the page view where it was initially displayed.
-* `remove`: The alert is being removed from the current view.
+* `remove`: The alert is being permanently removed and destroyed.
-* `Destroyed`: The alert is now permanently removed from the system.

 This state model clarifies that an alert's visibility is tied to a context, the current page view.
 An alert can be `visible` when its associated information is relevant to the user's current context.
 Upon navigating away, it will become `invisible` but can reappear (`visible`) if the user returns to the relevant view.
 Eventually, the alert will be `removed` and `Destroyed`.